dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 **Sanity check.**

+Create an untrained MLP layer.
+Create some 3-dimensional tensor where the last dimension has the same size as `hidden_size` in your MLP.
+If you apply the MLP to the test tensor, the output should have the same size as the input.

 ### Normalization

 To stabilize gradients during training, deep learning models with many layers often include some *normalization* (such as batch normalization or layer normalization).
 Transformers typically includes normalization layers at several places in the stack.